 Complete Your Denver Brewery Hop

-The number of breweries in Metro Denver is dizzying.
-The actual total ranks north of 75 and closer to 100 if you take into account neighboring cities.
+The number of breweries in metro Denver is dizzying.
+The actual total is north of 75 and closer to 100 if you take into account neighboring cities.
 There’s hardly been a better time to grab a flight at the few (or dozen) you’ve yet to visit.
 Start building your wish list here if you haven’t already.
-The best part is that many breweries like Seedstock are set up with winter-friendly outdoor patios, and some like Cerebral Brewing and Ratio Beerworks are delivering, too.
+The best part is that many breweries like Seedstock are set up with cold-weather-friendly outdoor patios, and some like Cerebral Brewing and Ratio Beerworks are delivering, too.
 If you’re partial to (or also enjoy) liquor, wine, and cider, you can always make checklists for those as well.
 Many of the city’s distilleries, wineries, and cideries are set up for al fresco tasting and to-go orders.